Thymus

-The thymus is made up of immature T cells called thymocytes, as well as lining cells called epithelial cells which help the thymocytes develop.
+The thymus holds immature T cells called thymocytes.
+Lining cells (epithelial cells) help the thymocytes develop.
 T cells that successfully develop react appropriately with MHC immune receptors of the body (called positive selection) and not against proteins of the body (called negative selection).
-The thymus is the largest and most active during the neonatal and pre-adolescent periods.
-By the early teens, the thymus begins to decrease in size and activity and the tissue of the thymus is gradually replaced by fatty tissue.
+The thymus is largest and most active during the neonatal and pre-adolescent periods.
+By the early teens, the thymus begins to decrease in size and activity and its tissue is gradually replaced by fatty tissue.
 Nevertheless, some T cell development continues throughout adult life.

-Abnormalities of the thymus can result in a decreased number of T cells and autoimmune diseases such as autoimmune polyendocrine syndrome type 1 and myasthenia gravis.
-These are often associated with cancer of the tissue of the thymus, called thymoma, or tissues arising from immature lymphocytes such as T cells, called lymphoma.
+Thymus abnormalities can result in autoimmune diseases, such as autoimmune polyendocrine syndrome type 1 and myasthenia gravis, and can also decrease the total number of T cells.
+These are often associated with cancer of thymus tissue, called thymoma, or tissues arising from immature lymphocytes, such as T cells, called lymphoma.

 Removal of the thymus is called a thymectomy.

-Although the thymus has been identified as a part of the body since the time of the Ancient Greeks, it is only since the 1960s that the function of the thymus in the immune system has become clearer.
+Although the thymus has been identified as part of the body since the Ancient Greeks, only in the 1960s did the thymus's function in the immune system become clearer.

 Structure

 The thymus is an organ that sits behind the sternum in the upper front part of the chest, stretching upwards towards the neck.
 In children, the thymus is pinkish-gray, soft, and lobulated on its surfaces.
 At birth, it is about 4–6 cm long, 2.5–5 cm wide, and about 1 cm thick.
 It increases in size until puberty, where it may have a size of about 40–50 g, following which it decreases in size in a process known as involution.

 The thymus is located in the anterior mediastinum.
 It is made up of two lobes that meet in the upper midline, and stretch from below the thyroid in the neck to as low as the cartilage of the fourth rib.
-The lobes are covered by a capsule.
+A capsule covers the lobes.
 The thymus lies behind the sternum, rests on the pericardium, and is separated from the aortic arch and great vessels by a layer of fascia.
 The left brachiocephalic vein may even be embedded within the thymus.
 In the neck, it lies on the front and sides of the trachea, behind the sternohyoid and sternothyroid muscles.